Padel: North America

 The US Padel Association was founded in Chattanooga, Tennessee in 1993, and opened two courts in the Chattanooga area.
 The American Padel Association was formed in 1995 and built its first courts at a private club in Houston for exhibition games.
-As of 2022, there were 180 padel courts in the U.S., and according to The Padel State, there are now padel clubs or courts in at least 20 states.
+As of 2022, there were 180 padel courts in the U.S., and according to an interactive Google Map, built by the U.S.-focused website Padel Nation, there are now over 1,000 courts at more than 220 padel clubs around the U.S. as of January 2026.
 The A1 Padel tour is based in the US.
 The US Padel Association forecasts there may be 30,000 courts in the U.S. by 2030.

 Asia

-In Aug 2013, the Swiss Club in Singapore opened the first padel court in Singapore making it also the first padel court in Asia.
-Since 2022-23, Bali, Indonesia (a hotspot in tourism) has become a padel destination.
-Jungle Padel is one of Bali's earliest and leading padel clubs with branches in Canggu and Ubud.
-Padel is popular for both long-term residents and increasingly among short-term visitors.
+In Aug 2013, the Swiss Club in Singapore opened the first padel court in Singapore, making it the first in Asia.
+Since 2022, Indonesia—particularly Bali—has experienced rapid growth in padel infrastructure, driven by high participation from locals, expatriates, and tourists.
+Jungle Padel is one of Bali's earliest leading clubs, with branches in Canggu and Ubud.
+However, the pace of this expansion has led some to question its long-term sustainability, suggesting a future need to prioritize facility quality over quantity.

+In 2025, Dezhou City, Shandong Province, China hosted an international padel championship.
+This event marked the beginning of China's hosting of padel competitions, and Dezhou has since become a major padel tournament city in China.

+Padel was selected as an official event for the 2026 Nagoya Asian Games.

 South Asia

-In Islamabad, the sport has expanded with private facilities such as Let’s Padel and The Pad, as well as public initiatives including the auction of five padel court sites by the Capital Development Authority (CDA) in Islamabad for commercial development.
+In Islamabad, the sport has expanded with the establishment of private facilities, as well as public initiatives including the auction of five padel court sites by the Capital Development Authority (CDA) for commercial development.

 Middle East

-In the Gulf countries, the number of courts soared from 20 in 2016 to 1,850 in 2022, mostly in the United Arab Emirates, Kuwait, Qatar, and Oman.
+In the Gulf countries, the number of courts soared from 20 in 2016 to more than 2,700 in 2025, mostly in Saudi-Arabia, the United Arab Emirates, Kuwait, Qatar, and Oman.